 - Add the banana to a mixing bowl and mash into a smooth paste using a fork or immersion blender.

-- Add everything except for the quinoa, oats and berries and mix until fully combined into a smooth mixture.
+- Add the nut butter, vanilla, milk, flax, baking powder, cinnamon and salt mix until fully combined into a smooth mixture.

 - Stir in the quinoa and oats until they’re fully incorporated into the wet ingredients.

 - Gently fold in the berries and any other add-ins you wish.